antoniocapelo/antoniocapelo.github.com/_posts/2014-02-06-More-Analog-Days.md

 Hi!
 A few months back, my photography habits started do decrease, being reduced to mainly taking photos with my iPhone and trying to pull some [tricks](http://instagram.com/acapelo) with the (awesome) VSCO Cam app.

 I decided it's time to bring up the good routine of having a camera with me as much as I can and started it on the new year's eve - how cliché.
 Since then I burned a Agfapan 100 (pushed to 200) B&W roll, which I developed at home.
 I also developed an expired and messed up Agfa Vista 100 color roll I had laying around from the Summer.
-Both rolls were taken with my (Canonet QL 17)[http://mattsclassiccameras.com/canonet_QL17.html].
+Both rolls were taken with my [Canonet QL 17](http://mattsclassiccameras.com/canonet_QL17.html).

 Let's start with the expired roll, bear with the grain+lack.of.colors+fadeness(??):